I have always been interested in the effects that foods can have on the human body, especially after recognising my own

 Since graduating, I have been involved with many ‘Wellness’ and ‘Healthy Eating’ projects, concentrating on how incorporating healthy eating and healthy lifestyle changes can have a positive impact on health.

 I am fortunate that my chosen profession as a Nutritional Therapist allows me to practice at Nuffield Health in their Fitness and Wellbeing Centres, and previously for the Health Improvement Team within the National Health Service (NHS), supporting people with 12 week Weight Management support programmes

 I have a private practice where I have been fortunate to meet some fabulous clients through our Nutritional Consultations, which have involved an array of health concerns (please view the testimonial page).
 Having seen the positive impact that my consultations have made to date, I believe I am well equipped to support people in addressing their health concerns through instigating appropriate nutritional changes.

-I am also a member of the Worcestershire Regional Networking Group for BANT (the Association for Nutrition and Lifestyle Medicine) http://www.bant.org.uk/bant/jsp/index.faces.
-BANT aim’s to promote high standards of education, training, practice and integrity in the nutrition profession and to promote the application of nutrition science for optimum health, disease prevention and patient care
+I am a volunteer member of the Continued Professional Development (CPD) team for the Association for Nutrition and Lifestyle Medicine (BANT); whose aim is to promote high standards of education, training, practice and integrity in the nutrition profession and to promote the application of nutrition science for optimum health, disease prevention and patient care

 To date, my chosen career has allowed me the privilege of working with some amazing people:

-I have previously been involved in presenting a workshop entitled ‘The Importance of a Balanced Diet during Anxiety Recovery’, at a retreat in Worcestershire (www.anxietyrecoveryretreat.co.uk) on behalf of The Linden Programme.
+I am currently involved in presenting a workshop entitled ‘The Importance of a Balanced Diet during Anxiety Recovery’, at a retreat in Worcestershire on behalf of The Linden Programme